becauro/becauro/README.md

-### Hi !
+### About me !

- 🤝  I love open source world ...
+ 🤝  Playing with open source stuffs ...

- 🎶  I like: Web (backend), AI, decentralized  things (e.g. P2P , Blockchain etc), lowlevel world ...
+ My name is Michel.
 I have a degree in Analysis and Development Systems.
-However, I consider myself self-taught because I continue to research and study various computer-related topics for many years.
-In fact, even during my school years, my mom encouraged me to take some technical courses.
+I read, research and study various computer-related topics for many years.
+During my school years, my mom encouraged me to take some technical courses.
 Thus, I enrolled in a Computer Course where I learned several programming languages (e.g., Delphi, VB6, Pascal, etc.) over three years.

 After finishing school, I had an internship where I got in touch with GNU/Linux for a while.
-Additionally, I have been passionate about music for many years.
-However, I decided to go to university to update my computer skills, which I had somewhat neglected due to my musical pursuits.
+I was passionated about music for many years, investing time on that.
+However, one day I decided to go to university to update my computer skills, which I had somewhat neglected due to my musical pursuits.

  <br /><br /> <br /><br />